johnbywater/drops/README.md

 # DROPS
 DROPS is an approach to development built up of actual occasions.

-Inspired by the turn to eventing in software development, and encouraged by both Alfred North Whitehead's process metaphysics, Christopher Alexander's approach to describing patterns of events called pattern language, and Ward Cunningham's EPISODES, the DROPS approach is a post-agile approach to development (of software and other things) which avoids the substance-quality categories that "agile" invokes, and attends instead to the creative becoming of fully determined actual occasions of experience in the society of events we call our world.
+Inspired by the turn to eventing in software development, and encouraged by the process metaphysics of Alfred North Whitehead, the approach to describing patterns of events called pattern language, and Ward Cunningham's EPISODES, the DROPS approach is a post-agile approach to development (of software and other things) which avoids the substance-quality categories that "agile" invokes, and attends instead to the creative becoming of fully determined actual occasions of experience in the society of events we call our world.

 ## Plan